Down (2001) by Dick Maas

 Review:

 There wasn't all that much to like about it, but what was there was enough to like.
-One of the better aspects found here is the fact that the premise to this is actually kind of interesting and original.
-This is a new one involving the haunted section of the building, and that is what gives this one some great scenes here of this one attempting to support the idea of taking this seriously in the first half which is a surprising aspect and is certainly needed quite badly.
-This far more realistic and straightforward setup towards such a potentially goofy storyline is quite enjoyable which is enhanced by the action scenes that comes in later in the film are quite well filmed and are actually quite interesting.
-From the series of malfunctions and incredibly vicious accidents that are logically played out in terms of what a potential elevator mishap can occur as well as throwing in some ingenious supernatural-based activity that can't possibly occur in real life to an elevator shaft which is furthered by the fact that the gore is pretty plentiful and has some cool deaths spread throughout here.
+One of the better aspects found here is the fact that the premise of this is actually kind of interesting and original.
+This is a new one involving the haunted section of the building, and that is what gives this one some great scenes of this one attempting to support the idea of taking this seriously in the first half, which is a surprising aspect and is certainly needed quite badly.
+This far more realistic and straightforward setup towards such a potentially goofy storyline is quite enjoyable, which is enhanced by the action scenes that come in later in the film, which are quite well filmed and are actually quite interesting.
+From the series of malfunctions and incredibly vicious accidents that are logically played out in terms of what a potential elevator mishap can occur, as well as throwing in some ingenious supernatural-based activity that can't possibly occur in real life, to an elevator shaft, which is furthered by the fact that the gore is pretty plentiful and has some cool deaths spread throughout here.

 The cast here is quite appealing and helps to sell this goofy premise.
 James Marshall plays Mark Newman, the repairman caught up in the middle of the supernatural actions.
-Initially the jaded worker who's complaining about the dullness of the job, he gets more than he bargained for with the sudden influx of accidents and becomes a handy figure to have around once we get to the more action-based requirements in the later half.
-Reporter Jennifer Evans, played by Naomi Watts, is initially shown as the busy-body reporter only out for the story but is a lot more likable as time goes on.
-Spunky, ruthless and intuitive enough to spot the connections in the storyline about what's going on, she is quite fun and this is a fine role for her even without really stretching her abilities all that much.
-His partner Jeffrey, played by Eric Thal, is given quite a fine range here with a duplicitious character.
-While given the kind of supportive best friend role that makes him seem like a fun cohort to the proceedings, his double-turn later on doesn't make much sense and he given a chance that doesn't make sense so it's a little odd but overall, he has a lot to like.
-Guided along by a thrilling action-packed finale in the shafts of the building where the race to stop the machine coupled with the antics of the authorities tracking him, these here are what hold this up over it's few minor issues.
+Initially, the jaded worker who's complaining about the dullness of the job gets more than he bargained for with the sudden influx of accidents and becomes a handy figure to have around once we get to the more action-based requirements in the latter half.
+Reporter Jennifer Evans, played by Naomi Watts, is initially shown as the busy-body reporter only out for the story, but is a lot more likable as time goes on.
+Spunky, ruthless, and intuitive enough to spot the connections in the storyline about what's going on, she is quite fun, and this is a fine role for her, even without really stretching her abilities all that much.
+His partner, Jeffrey, played by Eric Thal, is given quite a fine range here with a duplicitous character.
+While given the kind of supportive best friend role that makes him seem like a fun cohort to the proceedings, his double-turn later on doesn't make much sense, and he is given a chance that doesn't make sense, so it's a little odd, but overall, he has a lot to like.
+Guided along by a thrilling action-packed finale in the shafts of the building, where the race to stop the machine is coupled with the antics of the authorities tracking him, these are what hold this up over its few minor issues.

 Overview: ***/5

-With a little more work fixing the screenplay, this could work in terms of being a solid enough effort but as it is, it's too much of a disappointment.
-It could be worthwhile if you're looking for something similar or can get over the few minor issues, but if not then this is something to be ignored in favor of other elements.
+With a little more work on fixing the screenplay, this could work in terms of being a solid enough effort, but as it is, it's too much of a disappointment.
+It could be worthwhile if you're looking for something similar or can get over the few minor issues, but if not, then this is something to be ignored in favor of other elements.

 Comments